danadvo/penal-law-recognizer/README.md

 You may insert the content of the section (in Hebrew) on the website we've built.

-Clicking the button will run the following calculation:
+Our program will do the following calculation:

 1. Create data set from the given data [tag, section_content]
 2. Spliting the data into train and test sets (80%-20%)
 3. Create a bag of words
 4. Create a classifier by training the model

-5. Return the classification of the given section (penalty / not penalty)
+Clicking the button will return the classification of the given section (penalty / not penalty)

 #### <ins> Running the project: </ins>